 After deploying the TorchEasyRec model service, follow these steps to view the service call information:

-Log in to the PAI console, select the region at the top of the page and the workspace on the right, then click Enter EAS.
+Log in to the PAI console, select the region at the top of the page and the workspace on the right, and then click Go to EAS.

-In the Service Type column, click Invocation Information to view the service endpoint and token.
+Click Invocation Information in the Service Type column for the target service to see the service endpoint and token.

-The TorchEasyRec model service uses Protobuf for input and output.
-The calling method depends on whether FG is enabled:
+The TorchEasyRec model service uses Protobuf as its input/output format.
+There are two calling methods, depending on whether FG is enabled:

 Use FG (fg_mode='normal')